-- I am the author/We are the authors of the contribution that has been submitted for publication, and it is my/our own original work.
+- I am the author/We are the authors of the contribution submitted for publication, and it is my/our own original work.

 The contribution has been written with due diligence and meets all requirements for this type of text in terms of academic content and language correctness and it meets all formal requirements, including length prescriptions (footnotes included and bibliography excluded):

 • Article: 7-10 000 words

 There is nothing in the manuscript which might reveal the identity of the author(s) to the reviewers.
 The instructions in ensuring a blind review have been followed.

 I/We grant permission that the contribution may be downloaded, distributed and duplicated/reused without restriction, as long as credit is given to the original creator/s in accordance with the Creative Commons Attribution 4.0 International License.

 - I/We herewith grant PELJ/PER the exclusive license for multiple publishing of the submitted contribution in all known forms and formats, particularly for making and keeping copies of the contribution, reproducing it using any technique, including printing and saving electronic versions, on any and all known storage devices – in particular those using the Internet as a medium; and using all known IT-systems, in particular using the Internet as a medium.

 - I/We are aware that PELJ/PER charges an article processing fee of ZAR200.00 per (electronic) page to cover editorial expenses plus 15% VAT, which amount must be invoiced before the contribution is published on the website of PELJ/PER.